aframevr/aframe/docs/core/entity.md

 which we plug in components to in order to provide them apperance, behavior, and functionality.

-In A-Frame, entities have inherently have attached the [position][position], [rotation][rotation], and [scale][scale] components.
+In A-Frame, entities are inherently attached with the [position][position], [rotation][rotation], and [scale][scale] components.

 <!--toc-->